sybrew/the-seo-framework/readme.txt

 	* **Sitemaps:**
 		* Aside from the optimized sitemap being centered and responsive, it now also fully embraces RTL languages (Arabic, Hebrew, Farsi, et al.).
 	* **Performance:**
-		* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).
+		* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.) compared to TSF v4.1.5.1.
 			* JS: 1.5x fewer style-recalc per second.
 		* Images are now fetched faster from the content.
 		* The SEO Bar now parses the title item faster.